destinygg/destinypositions/docs/politics.md

 ## Capitalism

-I would consider myself to be a capitalist, with some caveats.
+I consider myself to be a capitalist.

-At a high-level, capitalism is the best-known mechanism to generate wealth and make everyone better off.
-This is completely non-controversial and is what most actual economists and political scientists believe, and has been demonstrated over and over throughout history.
+At a high-level, capitalism seems to be the best-known economic system to generate wealth.
+I believe the responsibility of any economic system should, first and foremost, be to allocate resources in an economy as efficiently as possible in order to create the largest possible base from which to draw taxes from to redistribute to those who need it most.
+I recognize that in many western countries, especially the USA, we seem to have a big problem with the "redistribution" part.

-However, there are different kinds of capitalism, ranging from *[laissez-faire](https://en.wikipedia.org/wiki/Laissez-faire)* (e.g. free market) to [state capitalism](https://en.wikipedia.org/wiki/State_capitalism) (e.g. China).
-We know that completely free-market systems have serious downsides, such as monopolies, and not properly accounting for externalities (e.g. pollution, global warming).
-Thus, I believe that capitalism should be tempered by a strong government that tries to correct for these problems.
-(Not surprisingly, this is the exact state of affairs in nearly all advanced economies in the world.)
+There are different kinds of capitalism ranging all the way from *[laissez-faire](https://en.wikipedia.org/wiki/Laissez-faire)* (e.g. free market) to [state capitalism](https://en.wikipedia.org/wiki/State_capitalism) (e.g. China).
+Completely free-market systems have serious downsides (e.g. monopolies, unequal bargaining power) and don't properly account for negative externalities (e.g. pollution, global warming) without some government intervention.
+Thus, I believe that capitalism should be tempered by a strong government that tries to correct for these problems, similar to how Nordic countries function.
+Not surprisingly, this is the exact state of affairs in nearly all advanced economies in the West.

 ## Socialism / Communism

 ### The Academic Arguments

-In order to learn more about socialism, I have had discussions with many people who self-identify as [socialists](https://en.wikipedia.org/wiki/Socialism), including [Michael Albert](https://en.wikipedia.org/wiki/Michael_Albert) (an economist, see [this video](https://www.youtube.com/watch?v=B7tfIxcQYPU)), [Ben Burgis](https://twitter.com/BenBurgis) (Jacobin columnist, see [this video](https://www.youtube.com/watch?v=iaKBp9x3CpE&t=163s)), and more (Search YouTube for "destiny socialism").
+While exploring more socialist ideas I've come across a number of people attempting to defend their ideologies.
+I've had discussions with many people who identify as [socialists](https://en.wikipedia.org/wiki/Socialism), including [Michael Albert](https://en.wikipedia.org/wiki/Michael_Albert) (an economist, see [this video](https://www.youtube.com/watch?v=B7tfIxcQYPU)), [Ben Burgis](https://twitter.com/BenBurgis) (Jacobin columnist, see [this video](https://www.youtube.com/watch?v=iaKBp9x3CpE&t=163s)), and many, many more (Search YouTube for "destiny socialism").

-My primary disappointment with most socialists is that they seem to lack a broad understanding of how their economic system would be applied in ways to address common criticisms I have of their ideas.
-A few of these questions, for instance, would be -
+My primary disappointment with most socialists is the broader lack of understanding concerning the general functions of their economic systems.
+A few issues without satisfactory answers are -

 - How do we decide which businesses are allowed to exist in a socialist society without allowing capital investment?
 - Is any form of investment whatsoever allowed in a socialist society?
 How do businesses raise additional capital for expansion?
 - How are labor markets determined in a socialist society?
 What if everyone wants to become a teacher?
 - How can we accurately calculate which goods/services a society needs if we do away with the commodity form? ie: calculation problem

-My deeper dives into socialism and the claims made by socialists have resulted in a considerable degree of skepticism with many of their claims.

 ### Online Socialist Activism

-A lot of the discourse around socialism (e.g. on Twitch, YouTube, and Twitter) are from people who are widely ignorant of economics and how capital markets actually work.
-Plenty of socialist-leaning content creators have a fundamental misunderstanding of basic facts, such as [Philosophy Tube's video on housing](https://www.youtube.com/watch?v=rBbhZWZf0gM).
+A lot of the discourse around socialism (e.g. on Twitch, YouTube, and Twitter) comes from people who are widely ignorant of economics and how capital markets actually work.
+A number of prominent, socialist content creators seem to display fundamental misunderstandings of basic fact, such as [Philosophy Tube's video on housing](https://www.youtube.com/watch?v=rBbhZWZf0gM), and they tend to [respond negatively](https://twitter.com/UnlearnEcon/status/1340289575311331328) to even the [slightest bit of push back](https://www.youtube.com/watch?v=-vfx1kQlmOk) against them.

 While there are plenty of highly intelligent people who identify as socialists, my interactions with "online socialists" or "online lefties" from 2018 to 2020 have generally left me with a very low impression of the community at large.